AI-Enablement-Academy/data-quality-studio/walkthrough.md

 - Deploy on Vercel
 - Set `GROQ_API_KEY` and `GROQ_MODEL` in project environment variables
 - The server route is responsible for Groq requests so the key never reaches the client
+- If Groq rate-limits, the UI shows a countdown and keeps deterministic chat available